California (Mr. Bungle album): Musical style and writing

 California explores an ambiance new to the band, conjuring up the surly dance moves of Cyd Charisse and Fred Astaire; digging through the graveyard of riffs to find English pop, Elvis, Neil Diamond and Michael Jackson.
 The album is sure to alienate those expecting weird meter-changes and heartless vulgarities.
 To be sure, this is Western music, chockful of backbeats, strings and vocal harmonies.
 But like the original 49ers, the listener is headed into a desert land of drought and famine — the dark side of the California Dream.

 The songwriting process for California was much less collaborative than the band's previous albums.
-Despite having a more accessible sound than prior releases, saxophonist Clinton McKinnon has stated, "It wasn’t some attempt at reconciling how much we’d previously tortured our audiences with white-noise [...] it wasn’t some conscious attempt to normalise our music or make it all the more palatable."
-On the album's writing and sound, Trevor Dunn stated in a 2017 interview that, "[we] never discussed our projected direction.
-We never sat down and said, 'ok the last record was like that so now let’s attempt this.'
+Despite having a more accessible sound than prior releases, saxophonist Clinton McKinnon has stated that this "wasn't some conscious attempt to normalise our music or make it all the more palatable."
+On the album's writing and sound, Trevor Dunn stated in a 2017 interview that "[we] never discussed our projected direction.
+We never sat down and said, 'ok the last record was like that so now let's attempt this.'
 Instead we individually brought things to the collective table that somehow coalesced without premeditation."

-He goes on to state that "the recording of California was a bit of a nightmare.
-We attempted frugality by recording a lot in our rehearsal space which [our guitarist] Trey [Spruance] had partially turned into a recording studio.
+Dunn recalled that "the recording of California was a bit of a nightmare.
+We attempted frugality by recording a lot in our rehearsal space which Trey [Spruance] had partially turned into a recording studio.
 But we also spread the work out over various outside studios with a number of engineers as well as additional musicians.
 In the end we had two 24-track tape machines and two ADAT machines linked.
 That record would have been much easier to manage had Pro Tools come along a bit sooner."

 Regarding the album's title, drummer Danny Heifetz said in 1999, "More than anything, that title really sums up sonically what's going on on the record.
 It's very pleasant at times, and then there are a lot of little disasters that come up and present themselves, then blow over and go away like a storm.
-I would tend to explain it more like that, rather than, "Oh, California is this very deceptive place; it's bright on the outside and a really dark place on the inside."
+I would tend to explain it more like that, rather than, 'Oh, California is this very deceptive place; it's bright on the outside and a really dark place on the inside.'
 I mean, let's let the Chili Peppers do that."
-Trey Spruance, who had recently covered the Beach Boys' "Good Vibrations" with Secret Chiefs 3 for the album Smiling Pets, said that the work of Brian Wilson (particularly Smile) was "definitely" an influence, "especially when it comes to the Faustian scale of it."
+Trey Spruance, who had recently covered the Beach Boys' "Good Vibrations" with Secret Chiefs 3 for the album Smiling Pets, said that the work of the Beach Boys' Brian Wilson was "definitely" an influence, "especially when it comes to the Faustian scale of it."